-The neck is the region between the head and the rest of the body, which is built of different tissue and organs, including many skeletal muscles providing movements of the head.
+The neck is a body part that connects the head with the rest of the body.
+It contains various organs and is built of different tissue, including many skeletal muscles that provide movements of the head.
 These muscles are called the neck muscles.

-The main functions of the neck muscles are to permit movements of the neck or head and provide structural support for the head.
+The main function of these muscles is to permit movements of the neck and head.
+Also, they provide structural support for the head.

-- Prevertebral muscles (anterior vertebral muscles of the neck) - situated anterior and deep to the vertebral column; they are surrounded by the prevertebral fascia of the neck, that is why they are named the prevertebral muscles; these are the longus capitis, longus colli, rectus capitis anterior and rectus capitus lateralis (the last two may also be considered as anterior suboccipital muscles;
+- Prevertebral muscles (anterior vertebral muscles) - these muscles are situated anterior and deep to the spine; they are surrounded by the prevertebral layer of the deep cervical fascia, which is why they are named the prevertebral muscles; the last two muscles (rectus capitis anterior and rectus capitis lateral) sometimes are referred to as anterior suboccipital muscles;

-- Scalene muscles (lateral vertebral muscles) - three paired muscles located in the lateral part of the neck, therefore they are also called the lateral vertebral muscles of the neck; there are three - anterior, middle, and posterior - scalene muscles on each side;
+- Scalene muscles (lateral vertebral muscles) - three paired muscles located in the lateral compartment of the neck, therefore they are also called the lateral vertebral muscles of the neck;

-All muscles can also be classified into three larger groups depending on their position in the neck:
+Alternatively, all neck muscles can be classified into three larger groups depending on their position in the neck:

-- Anterior muscles of the neck - these muscles are positioned in the anterior part of the neck; they include the superficial, suprahyoid, infrahyoid and prevertebral neck muscles;
+- Anterior muscles of the neck - these muscles are positioned in the anterior compartment of the neck; they include the superficial, suprahyoid, infrahyoid and prevertebral neck muscles;

-- Lateral muscles of the neck - as the name says, these muscles are located on the lateral neck aspect; they are the scalene muscles;
+- Lateral muscles of the neck - as the name suggests, these muscles are located in the lateral compartment of the neck; they are the scalene muscles (lateral vertebral muscles);

-- Posterior muscles of the neck - situated in the posterior neck region; these are the suboccipital muscles and the superficial and deep muscles of the back.
+- Posterior muscles of the neck - situated in the posterior aspect of the neck; these include the suboccipital muscles and the superficial and deep muscles of the back.